Indian Ocean: Late modern era

-Iranrud is an unrealised plan by Iran and the Soviet Union to build a canal between the Caspian Sea and the Persian Gulf.
+Iranrud was an unrealised plan by Iran and the Soviet Union to build a canal between the Caspian Sea and the Persian Gulf.

-Testimonies from the colonial era are stories of African slaves, Indian indentured labourers, and white settlers.
+Testimonies from the colonial era are stories of African slaves, Indian indentured labourers and white settlers.
 But, while there was a clear racial line between free men and slaves in the Atlantic World, this delineation is less distinct in the Indian Ocean — there were Indian slaves and settlers as well as black indentured labourers.
-There were also a string of prison camps across the Indian Ocean, such as Cellular Jail in the Andamans, in which prisoners, exiles, POWs, forced labourers, merchants, and people of different faiths were forcefully united.
+There were also a string of prison camps across the Indian Ocean, such as Cellular Jail in the Andamans, in which prisoners, exiles, POWs, forced labourers, merchants and people of different faiths were forcefully united.
 On the islands of the Indian Ocean, therefore, a trend of creolisation emerged.

-On 26 December 2004 fourteen countries around the Indian Ocean were hit by a wave of tsunamis caused by the 2004 Indian Ocean earthquake.
+On 26 December 2004, fourteen countries around the Indian Ocean were hit by a wave of tsunamis caused by the 2004 Indian Ocean earthquake.
 The waves radiated across the ocean at speeds exceeding 500 km/h, reached up to 20 m in height, and resulted in an estimated 236,000 deaths.

 In the late 2000s, the ocean evolved into a hub of pirate activity.
 By 2013, attacks off the Horn region's coast had steadily declined due to active private security and international navy patrols, especially by the Indian Navy.

-Malaysian Airlines Flight 370, a Boeing 777 airliner with 239 persons on board, disappeared on 8 March 2014 and is alleged to have crashed into the southern Indian Ocean about 2500 km from the coast of southwest Western Australia.
+Malaysia Airlines Flight 370, a Boeing 777-2H6ER with 239 occupants on board, disappeared on 8 March 2014 and is alleged to have crashed into the southern Indian Ocean about 2500 km from the coast of southwest Western Australia.
 Despite an extensive search, the whereabouts of the remains of the aircraft is unknown.

 The Sentinelese people of North Sentinel Island, which lies near South Andaman Island in the Bay of Bengal, have been called by experts the most isolated people in the world.

 The sovereignty of the Chagos Archipelago in the Indian Ocean is disputed between the United Kingdom and Mauritius.
 In February 2019, the International Court of Justice in The Hague issued an advisory opinion stating that the UK must transfer the Chagos Archipelago to Mauritius.

-On 26 February 2022, an AB Aviation Flight 1103 Cessna 208 crashed into Indian Ocean, killing all 14 on board.
+Geopolitics

+The Indian Ocean is crucial for global trade, especially in oil and hydrocarbons.
+Environmental and geopolitical concerns in the region include the effects of climate change, the illegal drug trade, illegal, unreported and unregulated fishing, maritime safety and security, and increasing major power competition.